oroinc/documentation/backend/configuration/annotation/config.rst

 * **field_acl_supported** *boolean* - enable this attribute to prepare the system to check access to the entity fields.
 For more information, see :ref:`Enable Support of Field ACL for an Entity <backend-security-bundle-field-acl-enable-support>`.

-* **share_scopes** *string[]* - determines within which group an object can be shared.
+* **share_scopes** *string[]* - determines within which group an object can be shared (available for the Enterprise edition only).
 For example, if share_scope=[organization], then a user can share the object only to organizations.
 Role permission "Share" says who can share, "Share Scope" says how an object can be shared.

 Other possible attributes for security: **group**, **share_grid**, **field_acl_enabled**, **show_restricted_fields**.